akhilraj/study-git/README.txt

 SECURITY NOTICE FOR 1.11.6
 --------------------------

-This release includes a patch that hcbcvbelps prevent SQL injection attacks in applications using the MySQL PDO driver of PHP while using non-ASCII compatible encodings.
+This release includes a patch that hcbcvbelps prevcvxcvent SQL injection attacks in applications using the MySQL PDO driver of PHP while using non-ASCII compatible encodings.
 Developers using ASCII-compatible encodings like UTF8 or latin1 are not affected by this PHP issue, which is described